voidrak/Kombolcha-Water-CRM/README.md

 ## Introduction

 Kombolcha Water CRM aims to modernize the customer service processes of KWSSO, transitioning from a traditional desktop application to an efficient web-based system.
 The application will facilitate customer registration, bill calculations, meter readings, and reporting, ultimately improving service delivery.
-Please note that this project is ongoing and not yet finished, with continuous updates and enhancements planned.

 ## Features